BlogVideo EditingVideo Editor SDK Performance Benchmark: Top SDKs Compared for 2026

 Performance determines whether a mobile editor feels smooth or sluggish.
 Slow exports, laggy previews, or dropped frames quickly frustrate users.

-This benchmark looks at how five major SDKs perform: Banuba, Meishe, BytePlus, Agora, and Perfect Corp.
+This benchmark looks at the performance of 3 major SDKs: Banuba, Meishe, BytePlus.
 We compare export times, preview FPS, hardware usage, and behavior on different device tiers.

 [navigation]